rseidita/ModificationDatacards/README.md

 # Clone one sample:
   clone one sample into a sample with a new name.
-Used to split VH into ZH and WH
+Used to split VH into ZH and WH.
+  Only for cut based datacard!
+  Nuisances are "cloned" to the new sample.
+  No new nuisances are added

     python CloneSample.py    hww-19.36fb.mH125.sf_0j_shape.txt     -i   inputClonedName.py